bartlomiej-kochanowicz/play_it_again/README.md

 # 💣 Updates

-- v1.1.0 Play It Again is now PWA !
+- v1.1.0 Play It Again is now PWA!
 - v1.2.0 New features - dashboard page
 - v2.0.0-beta The New app version is here with new React and some new cool features and optimisations